How to Read Google Ads Reports?

 Why Google Ads reports are a must?

-Google Data Studio The very basic and important purpose of the reports presented to clients is to outline the results of the campaign and explain what the Google Ads budget was spent on.
+The very basic and important purpose of the reports presented to clients is to outline the results of the campaign and explain what the Google Ads budget was spent on.
 In Delante, such reports are sent once a month, however, it’s possible to generate them more frequently, for example once a week.
-Reports created in Google Data Studio are characterized by the comprehensiveness of the data.
-You can find there key performance indicators such as clicks, impressions, CTR, CPC, CPM and costs of the campaign or conversion.
+Reports created in Google Looker Studio are characterized by the comprehensiveness of the data.
+You can find there key performance indicators such as clicks, impressions, CTR, CPC, conversions and costs of the campaign or conversion.
 The abovementioned factors will be discussed in detail later on in the article.
 Google Ads reports are also generated by marketing and sales departments to analyze data.
-It's an excellent way to graphically represent the data collected by other tools such as Google Analytics.
+It’s an excellent way to graphically represent the data collected by other tools such as Google Analytics.
 The data presented legibly in the graphs allow you to draw insights and on their basis you can evaluate the effectiveness of your activities.
 Moreover, a thoroughly prepared report supports other areas of work, for example:

 • As the report is tailored to the objectives of the campaign, it enables you to establish which campaigns are effective in a given time and thanks to that you can plan your campaigns in accordance with the time periods which are the most beneficial;